Knitting Increases, Up Close

-In this illustration, the working row is shown in blue and the Left Loop Cast-On appears between two stitches on the same row (rather than in the row below, as for the Make 1).
+In this illustration, the working row is shown in blue and the Left Loop Cast-On appears between two stitches on the same row (rather than in the row below the working row, as for the Make 1).

 Right Loop Cast-On

-The Right Loop Cast-on is also referred to as a Backward-Loop Cast-on because the right-slanting leg of the loop sits behind the needle.
-When working this stitch on the following row, it’s necessary to work through the back loop so it won’t be twisted twice.
+The Right Loop Cast-on is also referred to as a “Backward-Loop” Cast-on because the right-slanting leg of the loop sits behind the needle and the left-slanting leg sits in front.
+It will be necessary to work this stitch through the back loop on the following row so it won’t have a double twist.

-Another way to work this increase is to work a yarnover on one row, then twist the yarnover on the following wrong-side row.
-To work a Left Twisted Yarnover, work a yarnover on a right-side row, then purl into the back loop of the yarnover on the next wrong-side row to twist the stitch to the left.
+Another way to work an increase that closely resembles the Loop Cast-on is to work a yarnover on one row, then twist the yarnover on the following wrong-side row.
+To work a Left Twisted Yarnover, work a regular yarnover on a right-side row, then purl into the back loop of the yarnover on the next wrong-side row to twist the stitch to the left.
 To work a Right Twisted Yarnover, work a backward yarnover (bringing the yarn over the needle from back to front) on a right-side knit row, then purl into the front loop of the yarnover to twist the stitch to the right.

-Increases that are worked using existing stitches can either be worked into a stitch on the needle or into the row below the stitch on the needle.
+Increases that are worked in existing stitches can be worked either into the stitch on the needle or into the stitch in the row below the stitch on the needle.

-Lifted increases are often described (a little tongue-in-cheek) in terms of familial relationships: the stitches that sit on the needle are the daughters, the stitches below these stitches are the mothers, and the stitches below the mothers are the grandmothers.
-In the illustrations below, I’ve numbered each stitch to make it easier to identify.
+Lifted increases are usually considered to be the most invisible of all the increases.
+They are often described (a little tongue-in-cheek) in terms of familial relationships: The stitches that sit on the needle are the daughters, the stitches below these stitches are the mothers, and the stitches below the mothers are the grandmothers.
+In the illustrations below, I’ve numbered each stitch to make them easier to identify.

 Left Lifted Increase (LLI)

 The LLI is worked into the stitch two rows below the stitch on the right needle.
-In the illustration below, Stitch 1 (the daughter) is sitting on the right needle, Stitch 2 is the mother, and Stitch 3 is the grandmother.
-Insert the tip of the left needle from back to front into the left side of Stitch 3 and knit it.
-Stitch 4 is the increase (so I guess that makes it an aunt?).
+In the illustration, Stitch 1 (the daughter) is the stitch that would sit on the right needle, Stitch 2 is the mother, and Stitch 3 is the grandmother.
+To work the increase, insert the tip of the left needle from back to front into the left side of Stitch 3 and knit into it.
+Stitch 4 is the increase (which, I guess, makes it an aunt?).

 Right Lifted Increase (RLI)

 The RLI is worked into the stitch one row below the stitch on the left needle.
-The illustration below shows the increase after it is complete and the rest of the row has been worked.
-Before the increase is worked, Stitch 1 (the daughter) is sitting on the left needle and Stitch 2 (the mother) is the stitch below the stitch on the needle.
-To work the increase (Stitch 3), insert the tip of the right needle from back to front into the right side of Stitch 2, place the stitch on the left needle and knit it to complete the increase.
-Stitch 4 is created by knitting Stitch 1 and isn’t considered part of the increase.
+The illustration shows the increase after it is complete and the rest of the row has been worked.
+Before the increase is worked, Stitch 1 (the daughter) sits on the left needle, and Stitch 2 (the mother) is the stitch below the stitch on the left needle.
+To work the increase (Stitch 3), insert the tip of the right needle from back to front into the right side of Stitch 2, place this stitch on the left needle, and knit into it.
+Stitch 4, created by knitting Stitch 1, isn’t considered part of the increase.

 Right Bar Increase

-Slip 1 knitwise, then return this stitch to the left needle, knit into the front loop of this stitch so that the stitch twists to the right, then insert the tip of the left needle under this right-slanting leg and knit into it.
+Slip 1 knitwise, then return this stitch to the left needle so that the right leg of the stitch is in back of the needle and the left leg is in front.
+Knit into what is now the front leg of the stitch so that the stitch twists to the right, removing the old stitch from the left needle, then insert the tip of the left needle under this right-slanting leg and knit into it.

 Knit Front, Slip Back (KFSB)